 Specimen Policy Library

-Additionally, Policy Find networks with Enviroforensics, a premier provider of scientists as expert witnesses in the field of environmental property damage.
-An experienced staff of geologists, engineers, hydrogeologists, and other environmental experts can be provided to address environmental contamination source identification, fate and transport, rate and extent, human health and ecological risk assessment at environmental contamination sites throughout the United States.
+We assist in document management in asbestos, silica, toxic tort, product liability, and environmental property damage cases for defense or plaintiff’s counsel.
+Additionally, we network with Enviroforensics, an environmental consulting and engineering firm, who provides scientists as expert witnesses in the field of environmental property damage.
+An experienced staff of geologists, engineers, hydrogeologists, and other environmental experts are available to address source identification, fate and transport, rate and extent, human health and ecological risk assessment at environmental contamination sites.

 Corporate History Reconstruction

-Once these documents are retrieved, they are examined to determine what coverage potential they may provide to protect the acquiring corporation from the pollution or toxic tort claims of the future.
-An assessment of what insurance assets the acquiring company takes with it from the target company is an important component of the acquisition process and can make or break a deal where future liabilities are almost certain to emerge.
+Our insurance archeologists retrieve and copy accounting, corporate history and sales records at the target company’s facilities.
+Then, they review documents at off-site insurance archives to reassemble the target company’s historic insurance program.
+The documents are examined to determine what coverage potential they may provide to protect the acquiring corporation from the pollution or toxic tort claims of the future.
+An assessment of what insurance assets the acquiring company takes with it from the target company is an essential component of the acquisition process and can make or break a deal where future liabilities are almost certain to emerge.

-PolicyFind’s ability to search for, locate and assemble the insurance documents required to protect the acquiring corporation from this long-tail liability is usually worth millions in defense and indemnity and yet is perhaps the least expensive part of the entire acquisitions process.
+Having a bank of insurance policies to fall back on to weather the legal storms that the future may bring makes good business sense.
+Our ability to search for, locate and assemble the insurance documents required to protect the acquiring corporation from this long-tail liability can be worth millions of dollars, and yet is perhaps the least expensive part of the entire acquisitions process.

 Insurance Policy Audit

+The audit is the first step in any insurance archaeology project.
 The document review process begins at the corporate headquarters but continues at branch locations where insurance documents relating to companies acquired during mergers or acquisitions are stored.
 Once all policies and proofs of insurance are assembled, gaps in the company’s historic insurance program present themselves and specific plans can be made to locate missing insurance policies and proofs at locations outside the organization.

-PolicyFind conducts document searches to determine other owners, operators, transporters and generators at the site.
-Further, PolicyFind™ PRP searchers will conduct interviews with knowledgeable persons to determine the current whereabouts of other companies or individuals and locate documentation linking them to the waste site.
+PolicyFind conducts document searches to reconstruct corporate history and determine other past owners, and identify operators, transporters and generators at the site that may also have liability.
+Our Potentially Responsible Party (PRP) searchers conduct interviews with knowledgeable persons to determine the current whereabouts of other companies or individuals and locate documentation linking them to the waste site.